HuiShiSerenaShi/rpc_project_HuiShi/README.md

 The ```edo_move_group_interface``` node implements a Cartesian trajectory planning task between four given markers on the work surface.
-In the current implementation all four markers must belong to the same quadrant of the surface, i.e. A through L or O through Z.
+In the current implementation it is not possible to have two consecutive markers in the I through L and O through R regions, because the end-effector would have to cross

 To plan and execute the path one can execute the command:

-    cartesian A I K C
+    cartesian A W S E

-The robot should then move in a straight line while not changing the end-effector's orientation from A to I, then from I to K, then from K to C and finally from C to A.
+The robot should then move in a straight line from A to W, then from W to S, then from S to E and finally from E to A.

 The resulting execution should be similar to this: